Possible Milestones for IEEE Long Island Section

 1947 – 1951 Reformulation of Field Theory as Microwave Network at Brooklyn Polytechnic’s Microwave Research Institute (Farmingdale)

 The American Bosch Arma Corporation was formed in 1954 and the Arma Division moved into its new facility at Roosevelt Field in Garden City from the various hangers it had previously occupied.
 During the time it was at Roosevelt Field, Arma developed the advanced MD9 Fire Control System for the B-52 Bomber and Wen Tsing Chow invented the Programmable Read Only Memory (PROM), the essential chip for booting a computer.
-Arma’s location at Roosevelt Field is not known.
+Arma’s location at Roosevelt Field was at a 1952-1953 complex on Old Country Road in Carle Place (Garden City), part of the Roosevelt Field tract.

 MD9 Fire Control System: